-- 87. The VWU provides the witness with the statement as provided by the entity calling the witness to enable the witness to refresh his/her memory.46 - 88.
+- 85. The VWU provides the witness with the statement calling the witness to enable the witness to refresh his/her memory. - 86.
 The witness will read the statement on the premises of the VWU.
-The VWU staff will be available to provide support services before, during and after the witness has read his/her statement. - 89.
-The Support Assistants will monitor the psychological and physical well-being of the witness closely to see if the witness requires a break or any other assistance and to provide support in the event that the witness is distressed.
-47 In addition, Support Assistants will be available through the alarm system, with which all waiting rooms have been equipped.
-Only if it is assessed to be necessary to ensure the psychological and physical well-being of the witness 48, a Support Assistant will also be present in the room throughout the reading process.
+The VWU staff will be available to provide support services before, during and after the witness has read his/her statement. - 87.
+The Support Assistants will monitor the psychological and physical wellbeing of the witness closely to see if the witness requires a break or any other assistance and to provide support in the event that the witness is distressed.
+In addition, Support Assistants will be available through the alarm system, with which all waiting rooms have been equipped.
+Only if it is assessed to be necessary to ensure the Psychological and physical well-being of the witness, a Support Assistant will also be present in the room throughout the reading process.
 This practice provides the necessary flexibility to adjust the familiarisation process to the individual needs of a witness, respects the need for privacy and avoids any system whereby witnesses feel unnecessarily controlled or under observation by VWU staff.
 At the same time, it is ensured that support services are readily available when needed.